DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Experiments and Findings

 \subsection{How much context do document-level models need?}

-Existing research on DocMT with LLMs adopts distinct strategies to process data.
-Some approaches operate on a sentence level but use previous translations as context \citep{wu2024adapting}, some work on fixed-size chunks \citep{alabi2025afridoc,wicks-etal-2024-recovering,post-junczys-dowmunt-2024-evaluation}, translating each chunk separately, and some perform full document-to-document translation \citep{ramos2025multilingual}.
-We therefore start our experiments by training models using varying context lengths to find the best configuration.
+Existing research on DocMT with LLM adopts distinct strategies to process data.
+Some approaches operate on a sentence level but use previous translations as context \citep{wu2024adapting}, some methods process fixed-size chunks \citep{alabi2025afridoc,wicks-etal-2024-recovering,post-junczys-dowmunt-2024-evaluation}, translating each chunk separately, and some perform full document-to-document translation \citep{ramos2025multilingual}.
+We start our experiments by training models using varying context lengths to find the best configuration.

-\paragraph{Setup} We train models with five context configurations: sentence-level (chunk 1, no context), chunks of 2, 5, and 10 sentences, as well as full document-to-document (doc2doc) training.
-All configurations use the same 1000 training documents.
+\paragraph{Setup} We build en-xx models for five target languages separately: Finnish, Icelandic, Korean, Malayalam, and Urdu.
+We fine-tune two open-source LLMs: Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct.
+We fine-tune each model under five different context configurations: sentence-level (chunk 1, no context), chunks of 2, 5, and 10 sentences, as well as full document-to-document (doc2doc) training.
 For chunk-based training, we compute the loss only on target segments while providing source context.
 The total number of tokens is kept constant for all languages, despite the different data formats.

 \paragraph{Results} Our experiments in Table~\ref{tab:exp_5_3} reveal a clear and consistent pattern on the \dochplt{} test set: measures of translation quality systematically improve as the input size increases from a single sentence to a 10-sentence chunk.
 As shown in the table, fine-tuning with 10-sentence chunks almost universally delivers the best performance across models, directions, and metrics.
 The gains are particularly dramatic for lower-resource pairs, such as en-is, where the BLEU score for Llama-3.1-8B-Instruct jumps from a sentence-level performance of 6.51 to 32.07.
 Nonetheless, full document-to-document training consistently underperforms the 10-sentence chunking strategy.
 This indicates that while substantial context is crucial, training LLMs on entire documents still poses challenges.
 This is consistent with \citet{peng2025investigatinglengthissuesdocumentlevel}'s findings that LLM-based translation degrades on longer documents.